cockroachdb/docs/v21.2/when-to-use-regional-vs-global-tables.md

 ---
 title: When to Use REGIONAL vs. GLOBAL Tables
-summary: Learn when to use REGIONAL vs. GLOBAL tables.
+summary: Learn when to use REGIONAL vs. GLOBAL tables in multi-region clusters.
 toc: false
 ---